 About

-Val is the author of The Art of Comforting: What to Say and Do for People in Distress (Penguin/Random House, 2010) which won the Nautilus Book Award in 2011.
-Her new title is 400 Friends and No One to Call: Breaking Through Isolation and Building Community, released with Central Recovery Press in March, 2020.
+Val is the author of The Art of Comforting: What to Say and Do for People in Distress (Penguin/Random House, 2010) which won the Nautilus Gold Book Award in 2011.
+Her second book, 400 Friends and No One to Call: Breaking Through Isolation and Building Community, was released with Central Recovery Press in 2020.

-She is a contributing blogger for Psychology Today, Social Self, and the Health Story Collaborative.
-Her topics include comforting people in distress, breaking through isolation, and building social support and community.
+A contributing blogger for Psychology Today and the Health Story Collaborative, Val's topics include comforting people in distress, breaking through isolation, building community, and sharing our sense of wonder with others.
 Val received her MS in rehabilitation counseling from Virginia Commonwealth University and is a rehabilitation consultant, speaker and educator.
-Her articles and Q&As have appeared in AARP, Caregiver Space, Babyboomer.com, Caregiver Solutions, Time, Good Housekeeping, Coping with Cancer, Boston Globe Magazine, Marie Claire and Whole Living.
+She has been quoted in the New York Times, Next Avenue, Parade, Men's Health, and Rewire, and her articles and Q&As have appeared in AARP, Caregiver Space, Babyboomer.com, Caregiver Solutions, Time, Good Housekeeping, Coping with Cancer, Boston Globe, and Marie Claire.

 Keep up with Val at www.valwalkerauthor.com